Learner Appeals Policy and Procedure

 If you remain unhappy after following our own internal appeals procedure, then please contact the Awarding Organisation directly:

-Last Review Date: April 2024
+Last Review Date: September 2025

-Next Review Date: April 2025
+Next Review Date: September 2026

-Position in Organisation: Head of Quality
+Position in Organisation: Director of Education, Richard Cooper